SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 available on your computer; `stars` automatically loads pieces of the data and computes on each of them in sequence.
 By default, `stars` will load small rasters into working memory and large rasters as proxies unless you specify otherwise.
+{:.notes}

+Also note that the `nlcd_agg.tif` file is accompanied by a metadata file called `nlcd_agg.tif.aux.xml` that stores information including descriptive names for the different land cover classes.
-In addition, we call `droplevels(nlcd)` to remove empty factor levels.
+We need to call `droplevels(nlcd)` to remove empty factor levels.
 The [NLCD 2016 legend](https://www.mrlc.gov/data/legends/national-land-cover-database-2016-nlcd2016-legend) classification codes are not sequential and begin with 11, but factor levels in R begin with 1.
 Using `droplevels` gets rid of the empty levels so that the legends on the plots we will make in a moment do not include blank levels.
 {:.notes}

 ===